 - Sleepiness or drowsiness (it is certainly inadvisable to drive during the first twenty-four hours, post-surgery)

 - A possible dry or irritated throat

 - Mild sickness or queasiness

 - Mild pain, discomfort and stiffness in muscles and joints

-The degree to which patients experience these symptoms is variable, but none of the symptoms should be too severe.
+The degree to which patients experience these symptoms is variable.
 If you have any concerns, please get in touch with Dr Ellis Choy and his team.